 This was Mix’s most-read article of 2022!

-The Red Hot Chili Peppers are back with a new hit album, Unlimited Love, that sees guitarist John Frusciante return to the band for the first time in years—find out how that happened in Part 1.
-In Part 2, longtime engineer Ryan Hewitt shares how he captured Chad Smith’s thundering drums, and in Part 3, Frusciante talks playing synths with Flea, while Hewitt discusses capturing bass, guitar and more.
+The Red Hot Chili Peppers are back with a new hit album, Unlimited Love, that sees guitarist John Frusciante return to the band for the first time in years.
+To find out how that happened, don’t miss Part 1.
+In Part 2 below, longtime engineer Ryan Hewitt shares how he captured Chad Smith’s thundering drums, while in Part 3, Frusciante talks playing synths with Flea, while Hewitt discusses capturing bass, guitar and more.
 In Part 4, Frusciante and Hewitt revel in the challenges—and benefits—of mixing the album old-school analog-style at EastWest Studios.
-In our final segment, Smith, Frusciante and Hewitt discuss some of their favorite songs on Unlimited Love.
+In our final segment, Part 5, Smith, Frusciante and Hewitt discuss some of their favorite songs on Unlimited Love.

 When engineer Hewitt, who has now worked on 10 projects with Frusciante, entered the pre-production setup at Shangri-La that September, he asked if it would be okay to start from scratch.
 They gave him carte blanche, so they took everything down and cleaned out the room.
 The foundation became a 1969 API console, a Neve BCM10 sidecar and racks of Neve 1073 preamps, which most of the band went through.

 “The thing about the Chili Peppers is you just have to make them sound like the Chili Peppers,” Hewitt states.
 “It’s literally called, ‘Get the f—k out of the way.’”